lucas-nelson-uiuc/tidy_tools/docs/user-guide/modules/models.md

 Notice how the `TidyDataFrame` workflow now has two rogue `assert` statements at the end of the workflow.
 As of right now, should either condition fail, the code comes to a halt and the user must debug the error themselves.
-This task can be extremely tedious and lost in the midst of all your transformation operations.
+This task can be extremely tedious and lost in the midst of all your conversion operations.

-In contrast, `TidyDataModel` encapsulates the validation logic in the same location as the transformation logic.
+In contrast, `TidyDataModel` encapsulates the validation logic in the same location as the conversion logic.
 We already had a clear picture of our data since the model details all the fields we expect.
 Now we have an even clearer picture of what is and is not true of our data for the validations we specified.